symfony/symfony-docs/components/http_kernel/introduction.rst

 .. sidebar:: ``kernel.view`` in the Symfony Framework

     There is no default listener inside the Symfony Framework for the ``kernel.view`` event.
-However, one core bundle -
-    :doc:`SensioFrameworkExtraBundle </bundles/SensioFrameworkExtraBundle/index>` -
-    *does* add a listener to this event.
-If your controller returns an array, and you place the :doc:`@Template </bundles/SensioFrameworkExtraBundle/annotations/view>`
-    annotation above the controller, then this listener renders a template, passes the array you returned from your controller to that template, and creates a ``Response`` containing the returned content from that template.
+However, one core bundle - `SensioFrameworkExtraBundle`_ - *does* add a listener to this event.
+If your controller returns an array, and you place the `@Template`_ annotation above the controller, then this listener renders a template, passes the array you returned from your controller to that template, and creates a ``Response`` containing the returned content from that template.

     Additionally, a popular community bundle `FOSRestBundle`_ implements a listener on this event which aims to give you a robust view layer